-Further research has revealed that diesel engines are carcinogenic and cause significant health problems and as such, diesels have recently become subject to a lot of negative publicity thanks to the amount of harmful emissions they product.
+Further research has revealed that diesel engines are carcinogenic and cause significant health problems and as such, diesels have recently become subject to a lot of negative publicity thanks to the amount of harmful emissions they produce.

 The government decided that NOx emissions needed to be reduced with the Euro 6 standard, leaving car manufacturers no choice but to overcome another obstacle introduced by legislators.
 To combat this, they introduced ‘wet’ diesel particulate filters (DPFs) that require AdBlue, which was a relatively cost-effective and simple way to cut the amount of harmful emissions released.